solana-foundation/developer-content/docs/core/pda.md

 In the `lib.rs` file, you will find the following program which includes a single instruction to create a new account using a PDA as the address of the account.
-The account is used to store the address of the `user` account and the `bump` seed used to derive the PDA.
+The new account stores the address of the `user` and the `bump` seed used to derive the PDA.

 ```rust
 use anchor_lang::prelude::*;